wamp-proto/wamp-proto/rfc/text/basic/bp_pubsub_publishing_and_events.md

 where

  * `PUBLISH.Request` is the ID from the original publication request.
- * `Error` is an URI that gives the error of why the request could not be fulfilled.
+ * `Error` is a URI that gives the error of why the request could not be fulfilled.

 *Example*